 “Jesus, you’re killing me.”

-***

-So the Bulldogs roar through our offensive line and I have no idea what’s about to happen.
+So, the Bulldogs roar through our offensive line and I have no idea what’s about to happen.
 Sure, you could say that nobody knows what’s about to happen next at any given moment, and with all the random things that can happen in a spaceball game, surely I would be prepared for the unknown.
 But there’s a difference between wondering which of a set of probable outcomes I’ll see, and wondering which of all the possible outcomes in the universe is going to happen.
 I hold my breath and watch a train of destruction barrel straight at Kissy.

 And then I see kung fu in space.